xvitaly/hudman/packaging/assets/manpage.md

 # ENVIRONMENT OPTIONS

 ## GitHub backend

-HUD Manager can operate in two modes: anonymous and authorized.

 To bypass API limits for the anonymous users, you will need to forward your API username and token: